 Frequently, individuals who struggle with alcohol addiction are also experiencing a mental health issue like an anxiety disorder or a depressive disorder.
 Abusing alcohol is a form of self-medicating that, at first and superficially, seems to help.
 However, it quickly becomes apparent that doing so is only masking the underlying issues.
 Similarly, those who struggle with alcohol addiction are more susceptible to developing a mental health issue.
 When this occurs, individuals are experiencing what experts refer to as a co-occurring disorder.
 It is treated through dual diagnosis, which looks to address both the physical addiction and mental health issues affecting the individual.

 How 12 Step Programs Can Help

 For many struggling with alcohol use disorder or alcohol addiction, the only way to overcome these feelings is to embark upon a spiritual program of action fearlessly.
 We have found that these problems no longer exist for us when we begin living by spiritual principles and improving our conscious contact with our higher power.
 We realize that we are not alone.
 There are many men and women who felt the same way and have been able to overcome the malady by maintaining spiritual fitness and practicing the principles of AA in all of their affairs.
 The 12-Steps focus on addressing and fixing the spiritual problems that led us into our addiction, and by doing so, we find that they allow us to positively change our mental and physical issues.

 How Oceanfront Recovery Can Help

-You can make the choice to change the story of your life.
+You can choose to change the story of your life.
 Oceanfront Recovery is a treatment center with a professional and compassionate staff of detoxification specialists dedicated to making the process as comfortable as possible.
-For more information about Drug and Alcohol Detox Programs or other treatment options, please call: (877) 279-1777
+Some of our addiction treatment programs include: